Unleash/unleash-client-dotnet/README.md

 IUnleash unleash = new DefaultUnleash(config, s1, s2);
 ```

-### Unleash context
+## Unleash context

-In order to use some of the common activation strategies you must provide an [unleash-context](https://docs.getunleash.io/user_guide/unleash_context).
+In order to use some of the common activation strategies you must provide an [Unleash context](https://docs.getunleash.io/reference/unleash-context).

 If you have configured custom stickiness and want to use that with the FlexibleRolloutStrategy or Variants, add the custom stickiness parameters to the Properties dictionary on the Unleash Context: